dragonfly-science/data-beers-wlg/site/src/data/content.md

 ---
 intro: >
-  We would like to invite you to the inaugural meeting of DataBeers Wellington, at 5 pm on August 19 at Dragonfly Data Science, Level 4 Stephenson &amp; Turner House, 158 Victoria Street, Te Aro, Pōneke.
+  We would like to invite you to the inaugural meeting of DataBeers Wellington, at 5 pm on August 19 at
+  <a href="https://goo.gl/maps/LXQ5kCjkujojr2Cp6" class="text-bold not-italic">Dragonfly Data Science</a>, Level 4
+  Stephenson &amp; Turner House, 158 Victoria Street, Te Aro, Pōneke.
 ---